Vandalic language: Attestation

 The epigram De conviviis barbaris in the Latin Anthology, of North African origin and disputed date, contains a fragment in a Germanic language that some authors believe to be Vandalic, although the fragment itself refers to the language as "Gothic".
 This may be because both languages were East Germanic and closely related; scholars have pointed out in this context that Procopius refers to the Goths, Vandals, Visigoths, and Gepids as "Gothic nations" and opines that they "are all of the Arian faith, and have one language called Gothic".
 The fragment reads:

 Other surviving Vandalic words are Baudus, "master" and Vandalirice, "King of the Vandals".

-The tables below show various Vandalic words, phrases and forms that survive in (or as) names and various Latin texts.
-The majority of these were taken from Nicoletta Francovich Onesti's "Tracing the Language of the Vandals" (2015).